 The Sun King's Silver: A Technical Study of Precious Metals from the Court of Louis XIV

-Christina will undertake this project as a Visiting Fellow at the V&A in London between June to October, 2018.
-By examining gold and silver objects and drawings, paintings and tapestries which depict them, Christina will identify metalsmithing techniques used to produce gold and silver objects for Louis XIV in order to determine if the techniques used reflect advances in French metalsmithing during this period.
+Christina has received an Endeavour Research Fellowship from the Australian Department of Education to undertake this project as a Visiting Academic at the Voltaire Foundation at the University of Oxford between July and November, 2018.
+The aim of this project is to determine the methods used to produce silver furniture for Louis XIV between 1666 and 1689.
+By combining the examination of extant French and European metalwork and other decorative arts with archival research, Christina aims to determine if the techniques used reflect advances in French metalsmithing during this period.
 Given the concern of Louis and his image-makers to promote the king’s gloire and French industry by showcasing France’s artistic and technological prestige in the court at Versailles, it is possible that techniques used to produce plate for the king reflect attempts to demonstrate France’s pre-eminence in silversmithing, just as was the case for textiles, mirror production, printmaking and other industries.
-This project will be funded by an Endeavour Research Fellowship from the Australian government.

 Silversmithing Practice in the Cultural and Technological Isolation of Pre-Goldrush Australia